hoppinger/advanced-custom-fields-wpcli/readme.md

 * try to fix the wp-importer problem that caused the use of copied code from wp-importer plugin

+### Current changes since previous version
+	* moved helper files and classes to /bin
+	* added more comments for the Command methods

 ### Versions
 **0.2**